Last Updated on

 One customer tells a tale of how GoDaddy tried to charge him for someone else’s renewal fee.
 He claims that they went so far as to submit fraudulent documents to his credit card company to support the charges.

 Another customer talks about how they tripled his renewal price, set his account to auto-renew without his consent, then made it as difficult as possible for him to get his domain transferred elsewhere.

-Author Media has a solid list on why they feel GoDaddy just isn't worth it, titled 6+ Reasons Why Authors Should Avoid GoDaddy.
+Author Media has a solid list of why they feel GoDaddy just isn’t worth it, titled 6+ Reasons Why Authors Should Avoid GoDaddy.
 The list mirrors many consumer complaints.
 Poor service, pricing, and ease-of-use are among the perceived failings.

 Then there was Forbes’ scathing takedown, “5 Reasons You Should Leave GoDaddy (And How)”.
 They detail the company’s “unethical business practices” and provide alternatives to using the service.

 WhoIsHostingThis? has some positive reviews, but the median rating over there is still only three-stars.
 There are still plenty of gripes about poor customer service experiences and terrible support.